• Hebrews 5:1-14

 ~ Listen to today’s Scripture with The ESV Bible ~

-Bible.org’s fantastic commentary on today’s readings in Galatians titled “What the Law Cannot Do” is at this link
+Bible.org’s commentary on today’s readings titled "Instructions to Live as Good Citizens in the World" is at this link.

 God bless,